shivannis/xandr-docs-public/xandr-docs/articles/curate/system-targeting.md

 ---
-title: System Targeting
+title: Microsoft Curate - System Targeting
 description: Target users based on their operating systems, browsers, language, device model, or carrier.
 By default, all operating systems, browsers, and languages are targeted. ms.date: 11/15/2023
 ---

-# System targeting
+# Microsoft Curate - System targeting

 You can target users based on their operating systems, browsers, language, device model, or carrier.
 In the **Targeting** section of a line item, click the **Edit** button next to **System**.

 By default, all operating systems, browsers, and languages are targeted.
 On the **System** dialog, you can narrow your targeting to include or exclude specific systems.

 - The **OS Family** tab shows all operating system families (for example Microsoft Windows or Apple Mac) and operating systems (for example Windows 8 or 10.8 Mountain Lion) available for targeting.
 You can either include or exclude OS families and operating systems.

 - The **Browser** tab shows all browsers available for targeting.
 You can either include or exclude browsers.

   > [!NOTE]